Menu

 Benefits include…

-• Shelter Benefit – a monthly housing benefit based on the size of the household (single, couple, family with children); money required for a security deposit can also be advanced once every two years and paid back in monthly instalment.
+• Shelter Benefit – a monthly housing benefit based on the size of the household (single, couple, family with children).
+Money required for a security deposit can also be advanced once every two years and paid back in monthly instalment.

 • Change of Circumstances Benefits – available to individuals who are entering the workforce or starting a training program, need short-term childcare to secure employment, or are required to relocate.

-Other benefits may be available, including health and safety benefits (to cover things like prescribed diet, travel, and emergencies).
+Other benefits may be available, including health and safety benefits (to cover things like prescribed diet, travel, childcare, and emergencies).
 Complete information about benefits is available from your nearest Social Service office.

 The amount of your monthly benefit is determined by first looking at the total amount of SIS benefits you are eligible to receive.
 That amount is then reduced by the amount of any non-exempt income or non-exempt assets received in the previous month.